CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

   ![APIM Policy CORS All APIs](media3/10.png)

 - After enabling CORS in Azure API Management let's go back to our frontend <https://colors-web.azurewebsites.net> and follow these steps:
+- Copy this URL <https://colors-web.azurewebsites.net> and paste in the browser.

 - Click on the hamburger menu next to *Colors* in the top left corner.
 - Click on **Config**.